KSPModdingLibs/KSPBuildTools/README.md

 - Sets up Visual Studio's debugging start actions so you can launch KSP directly from VS
 - Designed to be used by the [Build github workflow](#build-workflow)

-To use it, copy this file somewhere into your repository and add the following where you would normally have assembly references.
+To use it, copy this file somewhere into your repository and add the following in your .csproj file where you would normally have assembly references.
 You should remove ALL the existing assembly references to `System`, `Assembly-CSharp`, and `Unity`.

 ```xml
 <Import Project="$(SolutionDir)KSPCommon.props" />